 The chloroplasts are found in greater concentrations in the cells on the upper surfaces of leaves.
 In plants with purple foliage they are still green but are masked by the pigment, if the leaves are in shade the other colour fades and the green chloroplasts become more visible.
 Some foliage starts off with purplish hues due to the presence of anthocyanins which act as a screen to prevent the chloroplasts from overheating and the leaves turn green as they mature and the sun is less intense - herbaceous Paeonies are an example.
 In total blackout the chloroplasts become yellow etioplasts due to the conversion of chlorophyll to protochlorophyll which is yellow, but revert to green chloroplasts if light returns - this process is mediated with plant hormones called cytokinins.

 The green chlorophyll molecule has a Magnesium ion (Mg+) at its centre.
-Plants can become pale and unable to thrive if there is a lack of these ions, a foliar feed of Magnesium Sulphate (Epsom Salts) should remedy this.
+Plants can become pale or chlorotic, and unable to thrive if there is a lack of these ions, a foliar feed of Magnesium Sulphate (Epsom Salts) should remedy this.
 Another cause of chlorosis can be alkaline soil conditions which prevent the uptake of Iron (Fe++) essential for making chlorophyll.
-(Interestingly the Haemoglobin molecule which carries oxygen in our blood has a similar structure to chlorophyll with a Fe++ ion at its centre, but despite some health-food producer claims there is no way consuming juiced plant tissue such as the so-called superfood wheat grass, can increase the oxygen carrying capacity of the blood - and certainly not if given as an enema!.
+Interestingly the Haemoglobin molecule which carries oxygen in our blood has a similar structure to chlorophyll with an Iron ion (Fe++) at its centre, but despite some health-food producer claims there is no way consuming juiced plant tissue such as the so-called superfood wheat grass, can increase the oxygen carrying capacity of the blood - and certainly not if given as an enema!.